Ganpat-8903/Ganpat-8903/README.md

 ---

-I am Ganpat Ajmera, a *Computer Engineering student*  with a deep interest in *software development* 💻 and solving complex technical challenges .
+I am Ganpat Kumawat, a *Computer Engineering student*  with a deep interest in *software development* 💻 and solving complex technical challenges .
 I specialize in *Python , Django, and React , and have experience with database management*.
 I am constantly looking to learn new technologies 🚀, enhance my skills, and build innovative projects that make a real-world impact .

 ---